 Don’t eat right before bed: Eating right before you go to sleep or having a late-night snack can affect digestion and sleep quality.

 Reduce Stress: Chronic stress may lead to poor sleep and weight gain.

 How GOLO Can Help with Sleep

-When combing balanced meals of whole foods with Release, GOLO’s patented, all-natural, plant-based supplement, you may experience significant health improvements, including increased energy and improved sleep.
-Release includes Rhodiola and Zinc.
-Rhodiola could help decrease fatigue and zinc may help regulate sleep.
-That means you’ll have more energy throughout the day and a restful night’s sleep.
+When combining balanced meals of whole foods with Release, GOLO’s patented, all-natural, plant-based supplement, you may experience significant health improvements, including increased energy.
+The more energy you have throughout the day could help you have a better night's sleep.

 GOLO is not intended to diagnose, treat, prevent, or cure any illness or disease.
 This blog provides general information and discussion about health and wellness related subjects.
 The words and other content provided in this blog, and in any linked materials, are not intended and should not be construed as medical advice.
 GOLO encourages you to consult a doctor before making any health changes, especially any changes related to a specific diagnosis or condition.
 All opinions and articles linked to and from this page are those of the individuals concerned and do not necessarily represent those of GOLO, LLC or its employees.
 No responsibility can be accepted for any action you take or refrain from taking as a result of viewing this page.
 GOLO will not be liable for any errors, losses, injuries, or damages from the display or use of this information.
 These terms and conditions are subject to change without notice.